ahmeterdem1/Vector/README.md

 Calculates the mean of data. "data" must be a one dimensional iterable.

+### Vectorgebra.median(data)

+Returns the median of data. "data" must be a one dimensional iterable.

 ### Vectorgebra.expectation(values, probabilities, moment: int = 1)

 "values" and "probabilities" are one dimensional iterables and their lengths must be